PacoVu/IODClientForWindowsUniversal/README.md

-# IODClient Library for Windows Universal 8.1.
+# HODClient Library for Windows Universal 8.1.
 V1.0

 ----
 ## Overview
-IODClient library for Windows Universal is a lightweight C# based API, which helps you easily integrate your Windows app with HP IDOL OnDemand Services.
+HODClient library for Windows Universal is a lightweight C# based API, which helps you easily integrate your Windows app with HP Haven OnDemand Services.

-IODClient library supports both Windows and Windows Phone 8.1.
+HODClient library supports both Windows and Windows Phone 8.1.

-IODClient library requires the .NET 4.5.
+HODClient library requires the .NET 4.5.

 ----
-## Integrate IODClient into a Windows/Windows Phone project
+## Integrate HODClient into a Windows/Windows Phone project
-1. Click the "Download Zip" button to download the IODClient.dll library for Windows Universal 8.1.
+1. Click the "Download Zip" button to download the HODClient library for Windows Universal 8.1.
 2. Create a new or open an existing Windows project
-3. Add the IODClient.dll to the project.
+3. Right click on the project's References folder and select "Add reference...".
 >![](/images/importlibrary1.jpg)
-4. Browse to the folder where you saved the library and select the IODClient.dll.
+4. Browse to the folder where you saved the library and select the HODClient.dll.
 >![](/images/importlibrary2.jpg)

 ----
 ## API References
 **Constructor**

-    IODClient(string apiKey, String version="v1")
+    HODClient(string apiKey, String version="v1")

 *Description:*
-* Creates and initializes an IODClient object.
+* Creates and initializes an HODClient object.

 *Parameters:*
 * apiKey: your developer apikey.
-* version: IDOL OnDemand API version.
+* version: Haven OnDemand API version.
 Currently it only supports version 1.
 Thus, the default value is "v1".

 *Example code:*

-    using IOD.Client;
+    using HOD.Client;

-    IODClient iodClient = new IODClient("your-api-key");
+    HODClient hodClient = new HODClient("your-api-key");

 ----
 **Function GetRequest**

-    void GetRequest(ref Dictionary<String, Object> Params, String iodApp, REQ_MODE mode)
+    void GetRequest(ref Dictionary<String, Object> Params, String hodApp, REQ_MODE mode)

 *Description:*
-* Sends a GET request to an IDOL OnDemand API.
+* Sends a HTTP GET request to a Haven OnDemand API.

 *Parameters:*
-* Params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API.
+* Params: a Dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API.

 >Note: